Advising

 Advising within the Major and Minor

-All minors are advised by the DUS and are expected to meet with the DUS once a year to approve their course of study.
+All minors are advised by the DUS and are expected to meet with them once a year to approve their course of study.

 All majors are also assigned a faculty advisor when they declare the major.
 All majors are required to meet with this advisor at the beginning of the academic year and are encouraged to do so again quarterly before each period of registration.
-At these meetings, all majors are requred to bring a drafted and up-to-date copy of the "major field worksheet" so that the advisor can best assess their progress to degree.
+At these meetings, all majors are required to bring an up-to-date copy of the "major field worksheet" so that the advisor can best assess their progress to degree.
+The faculty advisor is available to confer with the advisee about all matters art historical and/or related to careers in or advanced study related to the art historical professions.
 Questions about exceptions and substitutions as well as study abroad, transfer credit, graduation, and honors should be directed towards the DUS.
-The faculty advisor is also available to confer with the advisee about all matters art historical and/or related to careers in or advanced study related to the art historical professions.

-For those students who write Honors Theses in the senior year, the faculty member who advises the thesis becomes the student's major faculty advisor.
+For those students who write senior theses in their final year, the faculty member who advises the thesis becomes the student's major faculty advisor.

 Those students whose advisor is on leave for a quarter or a year are advised by the DUS.